simpsonlab/simpsonlab.github.io/_posts/2015-04-07-eventalign.md

 ![region](/assets/140407.regionexample.svg)

-Hopefully this repository will grow as new ways to analyze signal-level nanopore data are developed.
+This repository will grow as new ways to analyze signal-level nanopore data are developed.
 The ```eventalign``` module can be found in the latest version of [nanopolish](https://github.com/jts/nanopolish).